pixelqiwi/pixelqiwi.github.io/README.md

 # pixelqiwi.github.io

 Hi.
-If you're seein this then something went awfully wrong.
+If you're seeing this then something went awfully wrong.